I play piano, make music and video.

-I was a freelance musician in Los Angeles playing in bands or for theater.
+I was a freelance musician in Los Angeles playing for theater or in bands.

-I recorded Dreaming (1993), an album mostly of jazz standards, and What We Have (2005) an album where I composed in mainstream jazz styles.
+I recorded Dreaming (1993), a piano-bass-drums album of mostly jazz standards, and What We Have (2005), an album where I composed in mainstream jazz styles.

-In 2010 I began performing several nights a week with my own group.
+In 2010 I began performing three-four nights a week with my own group in a trendy Beverly Hills restaurant.
 We developed our collective voice performing recent pop and indie music.
-We were performing before the public in bars.
-Doing cover songs was important for our work and I enjoyed playing familiar songs, or even unfamiliar songs written in the right time and context because they reach people or move people so well.
+Doing cover songs was important for our work and I enjoyed playing because the songs were reaching people or moving people so well.

-During this time I recorded The Best of All Possible Worlds (2011) and Rocket Science (2012), with mostly cover songs either well-known or obscure.
-Both albums did well on American and Canadian radio stations.
-I performed in Scotland in the Edinburgh Fringe Festival.
+During this time I recorded The Best of All Possible Worlds (2011) and Rocket Science (2012), both trio albums with mostly cover songs either well-known or obscure.
+Both albums were successful on American and Canadian radio stations.
+I traveled to Scotland to perform in the Edinburgh Fringe Festival.

 I emigrated to Germany in 2013.
-Life in California remained difficult after the 2007 subprime mortgage crisis and I was seeking a better quality of life.
-Life in Berlin was good and I enjoyed learning German but my performing never became what it once was.
-Emigrating felt like a good decision but life with little performance felt meaningless and I experienced some depression.
-I also found writing and recording with complaining neighbors quite discouraging and it seemed impossible to find a suitable space for recording.
+Life in California had become more difficult after the 2007 subprime mortgage crisis and I was seeking a better quality of life.
+Life in Berlin was good and I enjoyed learning German but it took a while to reestablish myself as a performer.